Braumski/learning/markdown-notes-obsidian/javascript/regular-expressions.md

     Example: `/9\+9/` matches '9+9' in a string.

-## Common Regex Methods in JavaScript
+## Common Regex use cases in JavaScript

 #### 1. `test()`: Checks if a string matches a regex pattern.